 Wildfire is bringing out humility, strength, and creativity in our community.

-What is this phenomenon?
 We've all seen it.
 When sh*t hits the fan, people generally drop their differences and show up.
 Strangers help strangers.
 Communities pull together in a whole new way.
 People take time to do the little things that really matter.
 They call.
 They do a little extra.
 They get creative about ways to solve problems.
 True colors come out.
 I have a theory about this...

 NEW artwork of a hand touching water causing ripples with text "dare to awaken" and "we're in this together".
 Prints and cards available here.

-Pain and suffering wipes away everything but what's real.
-And the true nature of life is love.
 That may sound a little woo woo or overly Pollyanna, but it's true.
 Think of a baby.
 Their true nature is just love.
 There are no malicious intentions (despite what it can feel like when they wake up for the fifth time screaming in the middle of the night).
 It's still just a basic love energy there.
 Or how about any animal or plant in nature.
 No flower is thinking, "Look at the sunflowers over there growing so tall.
 Who do they think they are?"
 They just grow.
 They don't resent the birds for eating their seeds or the deer from nibbling their leaves.
 It just is and it's all for the greater good.

 NEW artwork features a couple on an overlook watching the sunset with words incorporated including Trust, Friend, Love.
 Includes Namaste quote.
 Prints and cards available here.